A composting bin

 Get the right balance of brown and green composting materials in your bin with our expert guide.

-If you're unsure about the quality of the soil, it's best to avoid adding it to your compost.
+It's best to use clean soil that is free from contaminants like pesticides, herbicides, or heavy metals.
+If you're unsure about the quality of the soil, it's safer to avoid adding it to your compost.

 Search again?